-Maybe you are wondering, how does a simple tool repair your hard drive?
+Maybe you are wondering how a simple tool repairs your hard disk errors.

 In repairing your hard drive, Windows check disk first scans the file system on your hard drive and starts analyzing the integrity of your system resources.
-If the check disk tool detects a problem with your file system on Windows 10, it will then attempt to correct the issue on your hard drive.
+If the chkdsk scan detects a problem with your file system, it will attempt to correct the issue on your hard drive.

-In this case, running the check disk command on Windows 10 once in a while can help in improving your system’s performance and keeping it optimized all the time.
+In this case, running the chkdsk scan command on your operating system once in a while can help improve your system’s performance and keep it optimized.

 Today, we will show you how to use the Windows Check Disk tool so that you can run the CHKDSK command on your system.

 Let’s get started.

 Check out the guide below to run chkdsk on Windows 10 using the command prompt window.
 This method also applies to other versions of Windows, like Windows 8 and lower.

 First, press the Windows key on your computer and search for Command Prompt.